Jadkay/Jadkay/README.md

 * e9s => AST, SCH and WHM (check discord for more infos about what skills to toggle off, to not use and more)
 * e10s => AST, SCH and WHM (check discord for more infos about what skills to toggle off, to not use and more)
 * e11s => AST, SCH and WHM (check discord for more infos about what skills to toggle off, to not use and more)

+General reactions for SallyHeals : check discord for more infos about reactions